 Generally, pools must be dual drain and have safety guarding (fence or alarm at doors/sliders onto pool deck) per federal and FL law.
 Even after a pool passes building inspection, access to the pool is an ongoing maintenance/safety issue.

 Doctors, hospitals, etc. want to get paid for their services now.
 They generally don't wait for your claim/lawsuit against the other driver--which can last many months or even years--to conclude before they get paid.
-It is also a risk because if your claim is not successful for some reason, then...Read more »
+It is also a risk because if your claim is not successful for some reason,...Read more »

 So sorry to hear of the terrible losses you suffered.
 Unimaginable.